sugi-lang/sugi/README.md

 1. A statement can only have one function symbol, called a keyword.
 2. Statements containing blocks of code such as `fn` or `if` must end with the same keyword preceded by a `#`.
-3. Words inside curly brackets `{}` are a function's properties and decide what operands come after a keyword and how the function behaves.
+3. Words inside curly brackets `{}` are a function's variants and decide what operands come after a keyword and how the function behaves.
 4. Functions with a variable amount of arguments can be grouped into brackets.
 A right and left bracket beside each other `][` is replaced with `|`.

 ## Hello World